jundalisay/sp/content/en/research/ricardo/principles/chapter-01.md

 Sometimes he speaks of corn, at other times of labour, as a standard measure, as if labour and corn were equivalent expressions.

-He does not mean the labor used for production, but the wages that labor represents.
+He does not mean the labor used for production, but the wages that labor represents.*

+{{< n n="Right away, Ricardo misunderstands Smith by thinking of objective, physical wages instead of subjective, metaphysical toil and trouble" >}}

 <!-- not the quantity of labour bestowed on the production of any object, but the quantity which it can command in the market: as if these were two equivalent expressions, and as if because -->